-Five Misconceptions about Overtime
+Five Misconceptions About Overtime Compensation

 According to the Fair Labor Standards Act of 1938 (FLSA), specific employees who work more than 40 hours per week are entitled to overtime wages.
 While the law has been in place for almost 80 years, there is still some confusion regarding its protections.